vocalmajority/donate/index.markdown

 * The <a href="https://thefreeblackwomanslibrary.tumblr.com/">Free Black Women's Library</a> provides mutual aid to honor and nurture single Black mother artists, writers, and cultural workers.

+* <a href="https://www.instagram.com/seeblackwomxn/?hl=en">See Black Womxn</a> makes visible Black womxn's creative labor. <a href="https://www.paypal.me/seeblackwomen">Donate here</a>.

 * The <a href="https://spicyzine.com/">Spicy Zine</a> is a collective led by women of color and queer/trans people of color working at the intersection of art, organizing, and publishing.

 * The <a href="https://www.instagram.com/thecirri/?hl=en">The Cirri</a> is a platform amplifying the narratives of Black womxn storytellers.
 You can donate via Cashapp ($thecirri).

 * The <a href="https://womenscenterforcreativework.com/">The Women's Center for Creative Work (WCCW)</a> is a network of women based in Los Angeles who promote art and feminism.
-Founded in 2013, the WCCW operates through various exhibitions, workshops, dinners, and other special events that connect creative women and feminists.
-Donate <a href="https://donate.womenscenterforcreativework.com/">here</a>.
+Founded in 2013, the WCCW operates through various exhibitions, workshops, dinners, and other special events that connect creative women and feminists. <a href="https://donate.womenscenterforcreativework.com/">Donate here</a>.

 ___